- ICBA supports strong capital requirements for all banks and their respective holding companies.

 - Capital standards should not disadvantage community banks relative to credit unions.

-ICBA supports strong minimum capital levels for all banks, including community banks.
-However, the original proposed Basel III capital rules for all financial institutions failed to recognize that community banks were not the cause of the recent financial crisis of 2008-09.
-Their simplified balance sheets, conservative lending practices, and common sense underwriting shielded their regulatory capital balances from the losses that heavily impacted the large, complex, internationally-active and interconnected financial institutions.
-ICBA achieved some major milestone victories in the Basel III final rule including the exclusion of AOCI with its capital volatility from common equity tier 1 capital, allowing community banks to continue using the Basel I risk weights rather than a punitive risk weight scheme for their mortgage exposures, and grandfathering the inclusion of TruPS as tier 1 capital for certain community bank financial institutions and TruPS issuances, consistent with Congressional intent.
-The Basel III final rule is not perfect and continues to punish community banks at a time when they need major regulatory relief from burdensome capital rules.
+The originally proposed Basel III capital rules failed to recognize that community banks were not the cause of the financial crisis of 2008-09.
+Their simplified balance sheets, conservative lending, and common-sense underwriting shielded their regulatory capital from the losses incurred by large, complex, internationally-active and interconnected financial institutions.
+ICBA achieved major victories in the final Basel III rule including the exclusion of AOCI with its capital volatility from common equity tier 1 capital, allowing community banks to continue using the Basel I risk weights for their mortgage exposures, and grandfathering the inclusion of TruPS in tier 1 capital for certain community banks and TruPS issuances, consistent with Congressional intent.
+However, as described below, the Basel III final rule continues to burden community banks and must be further amended.

 Staff Contact: James Kendrick